AEM7130/class-repo/README.md

 ## Assignments

 ### Problem sets
 There will be four problem sets.
 You must submit your code on [GitHub](https://github.com) to your group's repository.
 We will learn how to use Git during class and will be using GitHub Classroom for submissions.
-You may work in a group of **three or fewer people**. **You must submit your problem set solutions as a well-commented (and already executed) Jupyter notebook in either Julia, Python, or R.** Each group should turn in one assignment with all members' names in the first cell of the notebook.
+You may work in a group of **three or fewer people**.
+Each group should turn in one assignment with all members' names at the top of the file.
+Your grade will be a function of how well your answer the questions and how reproducible you make your code.

+In addition to submitting problem sets you will be required to do a reproduction exercise on your classmates' code.
+You will be randomly assigned to another classmate's submitted problem set and tasked with seeing whether it reproduces and offer suggestions for reproducibility.

 - Problem set 1: TBD
 - Problem set 2: TBD